 You might have information or a document that Service Canada did not have when they made their decision.
 You should give the missing information to Service Canada.
 Even if you don't have any new documents or information, you can still ask for a reconsideration of the decision if you don't agree with the decision and you have a reason to support this.

 Your request for reconsideration should go to Service Canada.
-After a reconsideration, if you still do not agree with the decision, you can appeal to an independent tribunal called the Social Security Tribunal – General Division.
+After a reconsideration, if you still do not agree with the decision, you can to an independent tribunal called the Social Security Tribunal – General Division.

 Some things cannot be reconsidered by Service Canada or appealed to the Social Security Tribunal.
 For example, only the Canada Revenue Agency (CRA) can settle disputes about how many insurable hours or earnings you have.
 If Service Canada staff are not sure how many insurable hours or earnings you have, they will often write to the CRA and ask CRA to make a decision about this called a “ruling”.